Applelyyyy/OOMS/README.md

 - **V0.5.5-beta-09/06/2025:** improve CSV handling and menu display-V2
 - **V0.5.0-beta-09/06/2025:** Add CSV reading functionality and list CSV
 - **V0.1.0-beta-09/04/2025:** Menu and function
+- **V1.5.0-10/09/2025:** make it work on linux and Fully fix error and have a E2E Test and Unit Test